rustprooflabs/pgosm-flex/docs/src/routing-4.md

 This is necessary because pgRouting can only route through the ends of line segments.
 It cannot switch from Line A to Line B from a point in the middle.

-> FIXME: Make this a temp table instead??
-It is not needed post-processing.

 > Warning: This is an expensive query that does not parallelize in Postgres.
 The
-> Washington D.C. example (34k rows) takes roughly an hour (55 minutes) to run.
+> Washington D.C. example (34k rows) takes roughly an hour (55 minutes) to run
+> in Docker on my laptop.

 ```sql
 DROP TABLE IF EXISTS routing.road_separate_touching;